Skip to Main Content OPRFHS Library Home Page

 • Determine what aspect of your topic to investigate.

-• Consider the issues, mystery, debate, problem, or controversies.
+• Consider the issues, mysteries, debates, problems, or controversies.

-• Use question starters, if needed, to help create a question:
+• Use question starters to help create a list of potential questions.

 • Who